-- 1) A Minimum service time of 45 minutes is recommended for all service parks where possible, except for a tyre specific service (10 minutes): - 2) Minimum service time of 10 minutes is recommended immediately after an Overnight Park Fermé.
+- 1) A Minimum service time of 45 minutes is recommended for all service parks where possible, except for a tyre specific service (10 minutes); - 2) Minimum service time of 10 minutes is recommended immediately after an Overnight Park Fermé.

-519 SERVICING - REFUELLING - REPAIRS:
+519 SERVICING - REFUELLING - REPAIRS

-- 519.1 Unrestricted Servicing is only allowed in the service park. - 519.2 Outside the Service park, only the members of the crew and bona fide fellow competitors still competing may perform repairs, and may use only materials (Solid or Liquid), spare parts, tools or equipment carried in the competing cars. - 519.3 Outside assistance: - Service vehicles or any other vehicles accompanying a competing vehicle on a Special Stage, or Open Section will result in Exclusion.
-Especially if the vehicle is providing parts or services for the competing crew / car. - ii) Allowed outside assistance: spectators or members of the public may help the crew / vehicle that has suffered a roll over, or overshoot, or to move the vehicle from a dangerous position after an accident, or to clear the stage for following competitors. - iii) Allowed outside assistance: For a competing vehicle outside of a service park, spectators or members of the public or team members may provide verbal instructions only to the crew to repair the vehicle by means of parts or tools carried in the competing vehicle. - 519.4 The transfer of any electronic data, related to any of the competing car's operating systems, to or from the car by any means whatsoever, and will only be permitted inside the service park, or Parc Ferme - 519.5 Passing food, drink, and information verbally, by two- way radio, telephone or written to competitors is permitted without any penalty. - 519.6 Tools, spares and spare wheels may not be removed from a competing vehicle other than in service parks or service areas or for purposes of replacing a flat tyre or carrying out repairs to the car. - 519.7 Service parks will be indicated in the Road Book and Time and Distance schedule with a time control at the entrance and exit, the speed of cars in the service park may not exceed 30 km/h.
-Only service vehicles, and
+- 519.1 Unrestricted Servicing is only allowed in the service park. - 519.2 Outside the Service Park, only the members of the crew and bona fide fellow competitors still competing may perform repairs and may use only materials (Solid or Liquid), spare parts, tools or equipment carried in the competing cars.

+519.3 Outside assistance:

+- Service vehicles or any other vehicles accompanying a competing vehicle on a Special Stage, or Open Section will result in Exclusion.
+Especially if the vehicle provides parts or services for the competing crew / car. - ii) Allowed outside assistance: spectators or members of the public may help the crew / vehicle that has suffered a roll over, or overshoot, or to move the vehicle from a dangerous position after an accident, or to clear the stage for following competitors. - iii) Allowed outside assistance: For a competing vehicle outside of a service park, spectators, or members of the public or team members may provide verbal instructions only to the crew to repair the vehicle by means of parts or tools carried in the competing vehicle.
-Official vehicles clearly identified by means of "Service" or "Official" panels will be allowed into the service park.
-The panels, which must include the competing car's number, must be fixed on the right-hand side of the vehicle.

-- 519.8 It is a requirement for each team to have one fire extinguisher per rally car in the service area, visible and within easy reach of the car whenever the rally car is in its demarcated service area.
+- The transfer of any electronic data, related to any of the competing vehicle operating systems, to or from the car by any means whatsoever, and will only be permitted inside the service park, or Parc Fermé. - Passing food, drink, and information verbally, by two- way radio, telephone or written to competitors is permitted without any penalty. - Tools, spares and spare wheels may not be removed from a competing vehicle other than in service parks or service areas or for purposes of replacing a flat tyre or carrying out repairs to the car. - 519.7 Service parks will be indicated in the Road Book and Time and Distance schedule with a Time Control at the entrance and exit, the speed of cars in the service park may not exceed 30 km/h.
+Only service vehicles, and Official vehicles clearly identified by means of "Service" or "Official" panels will be allowed into the service park.
+The panels, which must include the competing car's number, must be fixed on the right-hand side of the vehicle. - 519.8 It is a requirement for each team to have one fire extinguisher per rally car in the service area, visible and within easy reach of the car whenever the rally car is in its demarcated service area.
 The fire extinguishers shall be 9 kg, dry chemical powder (DCP), mono-ammonium phosphate (MAP) powder for class A, B, & C fires.
 The extinguishers shall comply with SABS 1910 and shall be serviceable with the required inspection tags up to date.
-Non-compliance may lead to a fine of up to R1000-00 applied by the Clerk of the Course. - 519.9 A gas braai or similar for the purpose of cooking food will be allowed on condition that the necessary precautions are observed.
-A minimum distance of 5m from any fuel or oil source must be kept.
+Non-compliance may lead to a fine of up to R1000-00 applied by the Clerk of the Course.